Failure to diagnose acute myocardial infarction

 1a.
 Acute myocardial infarction,

-1b. coronary artery atherosclerosis.
+1b.
+Coronary artery atherosclerosis.

 The Defendant admitted liability but disagreed on issues pertaining to quantum – specifically the deceased’s life expectancy and future earnings.

-After negotiation, damages awarded: £250,000.
+After negotiation, damages of £250,000 were awarded.

 Share this article